BiaPyX/BiaPy-doc/source/index.rst

 Citation
 ========
+Please note that BiaPy is based on a publication.
+If you use it successfully for your research please be so kind to cite our work:

 .. code-block:: text

+   Franco-Barranco, D., Andrés-San Román, J.A., Gómez-Gálvez, P., Escudero, L.M., Muñoz-Barrutia,
-   Franco-Barranco, Daniel, et al. "BiaPy: a ready-to-use library for Bioimage Analysis Pipelines."
-2023 IEEE 20th International Symposium on Biomedical Imaging (ISBI).
+   A. and Arganda-Carreras, I., 2023, April.
+BiaPy: a ready-to-use library for Bioimage Analysis Pipelines.
+In 2023 IEEE 20th International Symposium on Biomedical Imaging (ISBI) (pp. 1-5).
-   IEEE, 2023.
+   IEEE.